imperionite/fm/README.md

 # fm

-Frontend service for the PT micro-service project.
+Client-side & API gateway for the PT micro-service project.

 ## Commands